MCGS Huravee (2023)

-MCGS Huravee, formerly INS Tarmugli is a patrol vessel of the Car Nicobar-class of Indian Navy and the first ship in the series of four Water Jet Fast Attack Craft (WJFAC).
+MCGS Huravee, formerly INS Tarmugli, is a fast attack craft of the in the Indian Navy and the first ship in the series of four Follow On Water Jet Fast Attack Craft (FOWJFAC).
 The ship was commissioned by Vice Admiral HCS Bisht AVSM, Flag Officer Commanding-in-Chief, Eastern Naval Command.
 The indigenously conceived, designed and built ship, named after an island of same name in the Andaman archipelago is capable of operating in shallow waters at high speeds.
 Built for extended coastal and off-shore surveillance and patrol duties the warship is fitted with advanced MTU engines, water jet propulsion as well as latest communication equipment.

 She was donated to the Maldivian Coast Guard on 2 May 2023, and commissioned as MCGS Huravee, replacing an older Trinkat-class vessel.
+The ship underwent refits at the Mumbai dockyard in April 2025.
+A supply of spare parts was made by India in late-December 2025.She participated at the International Fleet Review 2026 held at Visakapatanam in India in February 2026.